obDann/fundamentals/README.md

 A collection of popular sorts that orders a list of comparable objects from smallest to largest; introduction to Big-Oh notation

 ### Design Patterns [Java]
 A collection of design patterns used in a software engineering basis.
-The collection as the time I am writing this (September 2018) only consists of design patterns taught in the [Software Design](https://utsc.calendar.utoronto.ca/course/cscb07h3) course
+The collection of design patterns as the time I am writing this (September 2018) only consists of design patterns taught in the [Software Design](https://utsc.calendar.utoronto.ca/course/cscb07h3) course

 ### SQL [Jupyter and SQL]